-↓ VCL FAQs (/guides/vcl-faqs/) '''
+└ VCL FAQs (/guides/vcl-faqs/) '''

-§ Can I embed C code in VCL? (/guides/vcl-faqs/can-i-embed-c-code-in-vcl)
+§ Can I embed C code in VCL? (/guides/vcl-

+raqs/can-i-embed-c-code-in-vci)

 Currently, we don't provide embedded C access to our users.
 Fastly is a shared infrastructure.
 By allowing the use of inline C code, we could potentially give a single user the power to read, write to, or write from everything.
-As a result, our varnish process (i.e., files on disk, memory of the varnish user's processes)

-servers, steal data, or run a botnet.
+As a result, our varnish process (i.e., files on disk, memory of the varnish user's processes) would become unprotected because inline C code opens the potential for users to do things like crash servers, steal data, or run a botnet.